paulojbleitao/pokedex/README.md

 ## Contributing

 After getting the app running, you can proceed to editing the code!
 You can check out open [issues](https://github.com/paulojbleitao/pokedex/issues) or create your own if you want to fix a bug, create a new feature or do something else.
 Don't be afraid to get in touch!

+Make sure that the files you create or edit don't have linting or flow errors.
+To check, run `yarn lint` and `yarn run flow`.
+If there's anything you don't understand, just ask! :)